mavryk-network/bake.mavryk.org_content/en/mavpay/tutorials/how-to-setup-gui.md

 ## Installation

-TezPeak GUI supports using MavBake and MavPay simultaneously or by themselves.
-To run them at the same time simply combine both configurations in the same file as shown here: [https://github.com/tez-capital/tezpeak](https://github.com/tez-capital/tezpeak)
+MavPeak GUI supports using MavBake and MavPay simultaneously or by themselves.
+To run them at the same time simply combine both configurations in the same file as shown here: [https://github.com/mavryk-network/mavpeak](https://github.com/mavryk-network/mavpeak)

 > Scroll down to the bottom of the page for the full configuration example.

-### Download and install TezPeak via MavBake
+### Download and install MavPeak via MavBake

    ```
    mavbake setup --peak